reTHINK-project/scenario-service-implementation/docs/scenarios/tourism-application/tourism-in-a-smart-city.md

 *Identify features required from Testbed operators including Public IPs, number of Docker images/Servers and its characteristics, ports to be opened, ..
 Use a Network diagram.*

-Note that so far only one test bed operator has specified available components [see issues](https://github.com/reTHINK-project/testbeds/issues?utf8=✓&q=is%3Aissue+Constraints+of+Test+Bed+Operators+).
-If you sepcify any requirements in access of the specified available components, you might face the situation that the use case might not be run on a available testbed.

 ###Required Hyperties